okcoker/taggle.js/README.md

 ## Support for older IE

-Taggle.js comes with optional polyfills in order to add support for IE8 and IE9.
+Taggle comes with optional polyfills in order to add support for IE8 and IE9.
 If you want to support IE8, add the scripts on your page in this order:

 ### IE8 Support
 - taggle-ie8.js